-Coronavirus: US woman 'devastated' after catching Covid-19 twice
+Covid 19 coronavirus: US woman 'devastated' after catching virus twice

 At the beginning of the pandemic, scientists were hopeful that the presence of antibodies in the blood after a person recovered from coronavirus would mean immunity.

-But experts are still unable to prove if this is the case and are now looking at whether it's possible that some take longer to "shed" coronavirus than others, which would explain why people like Ms McKee can test positive months later.
+But experts are still unable to prove if this is the case and are now looking at whether it's possible that some take longer to "shed" coronavirus than others, which would explain why people like McKee can test positive months later.

 Similar cases have also been reported around the world, with more than 14 US sailors from the USS Theodore Roosevelt testing positive for coronavirus a second time last month.